stIncMale/stincmale.github.io/_posts/2013-08-01-now-immediate.markdown

   [Time, Clocks, and the Ordering of Events in a Distributed System](http://lamport.azurewebsites.net/pubs/pubs.html#time-clocks)<span class="insignificant">&nbsp;by [Leslie Lamport](http://lamport.azurewebsites.net/)</span>
   describes the synchronization of logical clocks, allowing to totally order all events in a distributed system.

-Do not get too excited, though &mdash; there are many logical [concurrent] systems, especially distributed ones, such that different parts of a system exist in different timelines, i.e., the events are ordered not totally, but partially. [`LongAdder`](https://cr.openjdk.java.net/~iris/se/14/spec/fr/java-se-14-fr-spec/api/java.base/java/util/concurrent/atomic/LongAdder.html) from [Java Platform, Standard Edition (Java SE) API](https://cr.openjdk.java.net/~iris/se/14/spec/fr/java-se-14-fr-spec/api/index.html) is an example of a simple concurrent object with no absolute timeline and no snapshots,
+Do not get too excited, though&mdash;there are many logical [concurrent] systems, especially distributed ones, such that different parts of a system exist in different timelines, i.e., the events are ordered not totally, but partially. [`LongAdder`](https://cr.openjdk.java.net/~iris/se/14/spec/fr/java-se-14-fr-spec/api/java.base/java/util/concurrent/atomic/LongAdder.html) from [Java Platform, Standard Edition (Java SE) API](https://cr.openjdk.java.net/~iris/se/14/spec/fr/java-se-14-fr-spec/api/index.html) is an example of a simple concurrent object with no absolute timeline and no snapshots,